mikecornflake/InspectorMike-common/README.md

   See `LICENSE.LGPL` and the headers in the individual units.

-- The unit `WGS84.pas` is based on work originally posted on the Lazarus Forums by `<Author>`, who granted permission to use, modify and distribute the code without restriction.
+- The unit `WGS84.pas` is based on work originally posted on the Lazarus Forums by `@stab`, who granted permission to use, modify and distribute the code without restriction.
 It is incorporated here under LGPL-3.0-or-later with attribution.